section-engineering-education/engineering-education/content/articles/introduction-to-udoo-x86-ii-ultra/index.md

 Udoo X86 II Ultra box comes with a 32GB embedded multimedia card.
 However, users might decide to upgrade the storage to fit their desire.
 Though expensive, an SSD card is usually the best option.
 Additionally, a micro-SD card can also be used as a storage media.

 #### X86-compatible architecture
 Udoo X86 II Ultra supports most operating systems including Linux, Windows and Android.
-For Linux and Android, the internal storage can be used as a read only memory with additional SATA(Serial Advanced Technology Attachment) `HDD(Hard Disk Drive)/SSD(Solid-State Drive)/eMMC(Embedded Multi-Media Controller)` drive used as /tmp and /home directories.
+For Linux and Android, the internal storage can be used as a read only memory with additional `SATA` (Serial Advanced Technology Attachment) `HDD` (Hard Disk Drive)/SSD (Solid-State Drive)/eMMC (Embedded Multi-Media Controller) drive used as /tmp and /home directories.

 Udoo II X86 Ultra is also used a gaming emulator as it supports most retro gaming emulators available for a PC.
 It can also emulate new consoles like play-station II.

 #### Decent GPIO support
-The Udoo x86 Ultra comes with 28 `GPIO(general-purpose input/output)` ports in total which may seem few, but considering that it has an Arduino 101 embedded on it, this is a decent number.
+The Udoo x86 Ultra comes with 28 `GPIO` (general-purpose input/output) ports in total which may seem few, but considering that it has an Arduino 101 embedded on it, this is a decent number.

 The Arduino board comes built in with different functionalities.
-For instance, some pins can be used for a six-axis accelemetor and gryroscope.
-12 additional GPIO(general-purpose input/output) pins are also available.
-Several key communication protocols such as the two IIC(Inter Integrated Circuit), two UART(Universal Asynchronous Receiver Transmitter), LPC(Low Pin Count) and SDIO(Secure Digital Input Output) are also supported.
+For instance, some pins can be used for a six-axis accelerometer and gyroscope.
+12 additional GPIO pins are also available.
+Several key communication protocols such as the two `IIC` (Inter Integrated Circuit), two `UART` (Universal Asynchronous Receiver Transmitter), `LPC` (Low Pin Count) and `SDIO` (Secure Digital Input Output) are also supported.

 ####  Easy and straightforward set up
 It’s absolutely straightforward to set up.
 The installation guidelines for the supported operating systems are provided in hard-copy and video form.